PHACDataHub/sci-portal/root-sync/README.md

 ## root-sync

-This Module contains the Config Sync manifests to manage root-level resources in the Kubernetes cluster.
+This directory contains the Config Sync manifests to manage root-level resources in the Kubernetes cluster.
 Config Sync will install resources defined in this directory.

 ### Setup